JMU JMU - Department of Computer Science

 Expand

 19. Fix the error correctly.
-That is, edit the code so that line 11 again declares a private instance attribute of type int named passengers
+That is, edit the code so that there is again a declaration statement of a private instance attribute of type int named passengers

 5. Logic Defects Caught by VSCode: IDEs can't detect most logic defects, but they can help with some.

-1. Change the assignment statement in line 24 to length = length;.
+1. Change the assignment statement in the constructor to length = length;.
 What is the warning/error?

 Something like "The assignment to variable has no effect"